 Copyright 2012 Scripps Media, Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

-SCOTTSDALE, AZ - A man accused of carjacking several vehicles while naked and causing crashes that injured seven people in Scottsdale has pleaded guilty in the case.
+PHOENIX - A man accused of carjacking several vehicles while naked and causing crashes that injured seven people in Scottsdale has been sentenced to 8 1/2 years in prison.

-Scottsdale police took Brigham to a hospital for an evaluation after the June 29 incident and a toxicology test showed he had the drug PCP in his system.
+Police took Brigham to a hospital for an evaluation after the June 2012 incident and a toxicology test showed he had the drug PCP in his system.

 Click on the region names in the map below to see news from that region.

 INSIDE: View our list of events happening this week around the Valley.